-We’re not going to lie; it can be challenging to secure a personal loan when you have fair credit.
+We won’t lie; it can be challenging to secure a personal loan when you have fair credit.
 But fortunately, some things can improve your chances (and credit score).

-Get a co-signer: A co-signer is someone who pledges to repay the loan if you can’t or won’t.
+Get a co-signer: If you can't or won't, a co-signer pledges to repay the loan.
 Typically this is a family member or close friend.
-When you use a co-signer, the lender will take their credit score in to account along with your own, which can improve the chances of being approved for the loan and even lower your interest rate.
+When you use a co-signer, the lender will take their credit score into account along with your own, which can improve the chances of being approved for the loan and even lower your interest rate.

 Securing the loan: One easy way to get approved for a fair credit personal loan is to secure that loan with something of value.
 If the lender knows that they have collateral securing the loan, they will be far more likely to approve your loan.

-Your loan’s APR is the annual percentage rate; however, it comprises more than just the actual interest rate.
+Your loan’s APR is the annual percentage rate; however, it comprises more than the actual interest rate.
 Finding the lowest interest rate can help you get a lower monthly payment, but you also need to consider other fees that can increase the APR and your monthly payments.
 These include origination fees that can increase your cost of borrowing.

 Marketplace lenders are a great way to find the lowest interest rates and best repayment terms for your fair credit loan.
 Marketplace lenders like LendingTree and Monevo match lenders with borrowers.
 Because they have relationships with the lenders, they can negotiate the best terms.
 Marketplace lenders will also assist in prequalifying your loan, giving you the most accurate lender comparisons.